 Make-to-order is an approach to production planning in which manufacturing is initiated once a customer order is received.

 Make-to-stock (MTS) is a manufacturing strategy in which production planning and scheduling are based on forecasted product demand.

 Get access to the complete as-manufactured record (electronic Device, Batch or Lot History) with the touch of a button.

 Manufacturing capacity planning determines a plant’s maximum production rate, compares it to anticipated demand, and plans how to maximize actual output.

 Manufacturing compliance comprises the technical, legal, and corporate requirements, regulations, and practices manufacturers must comply with in order to produce and market products.

 Camstar's Enterprise Manufacturing Execution and Quality systems help you create lean manufacturing and production control practices and flow.

-Manufacturing education uses PLM tools to teach students about simulation, robotics, manufacturing processes, facilities planning, and more.
+Manufacturing education teaches students about simulation technology, robotics, systems engineering, facilities planning, and more.